rebanto/social-network-simulator/README.md

 # Social Network Simulator

 This repository contains the foundational C++ core logic for a social network simulator.
-It's built to efficiently manage users, connections, and perform complex graph analysis.
+It's built to efficiently manage users, connections, and perform graph analysis.

 ---

 ## Features

-The C++ core logic provides the following robust functionalities:
+The C++ core logic provides the following functionalities:

 * **User Management:**
     * Add new users with unique IDs, usernames, names, ages, and interests.